sebproell/4C/doc/documentation/installation.rst

 Build information
 ~~~~~~~~~~~~~~~~~

-For many third party libraries, you'll find an installation file for the recommended version in the ``<4C_source>/dependencies/current`` directory.
+For many external dependencies, you'll find an installation file for the recommended version in the ``<4C_source>/dependencies/current`` directory.

 .. _suitesparse: